 Not that there are any rules regarding taking blankets onboard, if you are traveling with a small child then most regulations are relaxed.
 So taking a blanket separately to cover your child will be acceptable to the crew of the airline you are flying with.

-A personal item is something that most airlines allow you to carry on board in addition to, and separately from, your carry on bag such as a purse, small backpack or another small bag.
+A personal item is something that most airlines allow you to carry on board in addition to, and separately from, your carry on items such as a purse, laptop bag, small backpack or another small bag.

 All airlines have different rules regarding what constitutes a personal item.
 When researching this I discovered that most airlines will actually treat a blanket as a personal item if carried separately and not in your hand luggage.